mdbtxt1

 ("Metric system" prefixes)

-The original SI (systeme international, or "Metric" system) in 1793 had only the prefixes kilo, hecto, deca, deci, centi, and milli.
-In 1795 myria was added but later became deprecated. mega dates from the late 1800's and was officially adopted in France in 1919.
-During the 1900's kilomega and megamega were used but it was eventually decided these needed their own prefixes3; giga, nano and tera, pico were adopted in 1960, femto and atto in 1964, peta and exa in 1975, and zetta, zepto and yotta, yocto in 1991.
 These extensions have been added mainly for the convenience of scientists.
 For example, in 1993 some researchers had to refer to units of 10-21 volts but they didn't yet know about the prefix zepto so they called it "milliattovolt".
-There have always been fields where very small or very large values are expressed simply as big exponents of 10, or where a field-specific and somewhat arbitrary unit such as the parsec or electron-volt is used.
+There have always been fields in which very small or very large values are expressed simply as powers of 10, or using a field-specific and somewhat arbitrary unit — examples include the parsec, electronvolt, and angstrom.
 The standard unit of atomic mass (1/12 the mass of a Carbon atom, or roughly the mass of a proton or a neutron) is 1.66×10-27 kg or 1.66 yg (1.66 yoctograms).
 Quasars have been discovered that are about 125 yottameters away.
-When volumes or weights are involved the units are even more often found to be insufficient — the Earth weighs about 6000 Yg (6000 yottagrams), and the mass of an electron is about 0.00091 yg (yoctograms).
-By comparison, the diameter of the Earth and of an atom (both one-dimensional measurements) are both easily handled with the older kilo- and pico- prefixes.
+When volumes or weights are involved, more examples can be found that exceed the range provided by the standard prefixes.
+Until 2022 one needed to say that the Earth weighs about 6000 Yg (6000 yottagrams), and the mass of an electron is about 0.00091 yg (yoctograms); but now these are the easier-to-say *6 ronnagrams and 910 quectograms" respectively.
+By comparison, the diameter of the Earth and of an atom (both one-dimensional measurements) are easily handled with the older kilo- and pico- prefixes.

 The official SI prefix names "peta" and "exa" are probably derived from "pente" and "hexa" (five and six in Greek)3, however, the official BIPM (Bureau International des Poids at Mesures) website does not give an explanation.